Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 > ex.
 Copyright law, protection from government seizure (Amendment IV????)

 *Freedom of enterprise* allows businesses to obtain/use resources to produce and sell their chosen products in their chosen markets, and *freedom of choice* allows businesses to employ/dispose of resources and money as they see fit, and consumers can buy products they desire.

+Businesses are driven by *self-interest*, and the interests of consumers are understood through *markets*.

+Businesses and firms generally *specialize* in producing one/a few goods/services.
+> Human specialization exists in the *division of labor*, allowing people to use their skillset to the fullest potential, saving time and resources.

+The government does act, but in a limited way.

+### Money

+Money does not provide anything, but is used as a *medium of exchange*, simplifying trade.
+Instead of *bartering* one good for another, money can be exchanged to allow for parties to buy other things in exchange.
+As long as sellers accept the money, it can be used to facilitate trade.

 ### Downfalls of Command Systems

 #### Coordination